-These are your everyday basic mortgages that can be found from most banks.
+These are your everyday basic mortgages that can be found in most banks.
 An application is based on both your ability to pay back the loan and the value of the property you are buying.

 They come in a variety of forms, from those in which you only pay back the interest, to fixed-rate mortgages whereby your interest rate remains at the same level for a set amount of time.

 These are suitable for properties that you are planning to live in while you complete work.
 They aren’t suitable for properties that you’ll be renting out or ones classed as uninhabitable.